ArlingtonMA/arlingtonma.info/docs/_posts/2020-09-01-largest-zone-owners.md

 ## Data Sources

-All figures are derived from [official data sources from the Town's GIS department](/property) including the most recently _assessed_ value of parcels.
+All figures are derived from [official data sources from the Town's GIS department](/property) using the lot size of all parcels.
 Using a simple [Ruby programming script](https://github.com/ArlingtonMA/arlingtonma.info/blob/master/src/assessorparser.rb), we have analyzed the core ArlingtonMA_Assessor table of all owners of land in town to sum up overall ownership records.
 Since many commercial properties are owned by trusts or LLC corporations, we have also consolidated beneficial ownership in selected cases for some major property owners in town.
-Entries in _UPPERCASE_ are exact parcel owners directly in Assessor rolls; entries _In Mixed Case_ are beneficial owners of various companies or realty trusts.
+Entries in _UPPERCASE_ are exact parcel owners directly in Assessor rolls; entries _In Mixed Case_ are beneficial owners of various companies or realty trusts that we have combined.
 Note that our beneficial owner research may be incomplete or inaccurate depending on actual ownership structures.

 Property size percentage of a zone is calculated against a summing up of all property LOT_SIZE within a zone.
 Note that comparisons against the separate ArlingtonMA_Zoning file don't work (not sure why; we've asked the GIS department for comment).